rvnarayana/getting_cleaning_data/README.md

  * Source the run_analysis.R script and execute the fucntion run_analysis() to run the script.
  * Upon completion of script execution, the output is saved to the file course_project_output.R in the same directory as the source script.

 #III.
-Instructions to read the data from the output file
+Instructions to read the output file
  * In R studio, make sure the current working directory is set to the directory where the outpput file exists.
  * Run the command *_tidy_data <- read.table("course_project_output.txt", header=TRUE)_*
 * The data frame tidy_data will contain the output data.